-- Chalasani used salt-sniffing roundworms to help explain how the nervous system processes sensory information, discovering that insulin plays a role in mediating worms' perceptions and behaviors. - He also discovered that there was more than one type of neuron involved in processing sensory cues that researchers had previously thought were only sensed by single neurons. - He is currently studying the relationship between the C. elegans roundworm and a predator worm, P. pacificus, to explore how the nervous system gives rise to behaviors such as anxiety and aggression.
+- Chalasani used salt-sniffing roundworms to help explain how the nervous system processes sensory information, discovering that insulin plays a role in mediating worms' perceptions and behaviors. - He also discovered that there was more than one type of neuron involved in processing sensory cues that researchers had previously thought were only sensed by single neurons. - He recently developed a new method to manipulate neurons and other cells non-invasively using ultrasound, a technique he has termed sonogenetics (sonogenetics.salk.edu).

-For more information, please visit: http://www.salk.edu/faculty/chalasani.html
+For more information, please visit: WWW.SALK.EDU/SCIENTIST/SREEKANTH-CHALASANI